 What Obvi Learned In 2019

-2019 is nearly over, and with the end of the year (and the decade!) fast approaching now is a good time to think about the year that was and to take stock of what was learned.
+2019 is nearly over, and with the end of the year (and the decade!) fast approaching, now is a good time to think about the year that was and to take stock of what was learned.

 For Obvi, 2019 was our second full calendar year in business, and we’re thrilled with how much our company grew and evolved over the past 12 months.
 We’re offering something new and exciting to the Western Canadian automobile insurance industry, and the positive response we see from our customers is incredible.
-Obvi was created to give drivers a fair alternative to the overpriced and underwhelming extended warranty policies offered by dealerships, so it fills us with joy to see how much money people are saving.
+Obvi was created to give drivers a fair alternative to the overpriced and underwhelming extended warranty policies offered by dealerships, so it fills us with joy to see how much money people save.

 “Repeat customer.
 Two vehicles on extended warranty.
 All brand new vehicles.
 The amount I paid for these two was still 40% less than what one dealership offered me for one vehicle!
 Derek and Joe!
 Awesome people!”
 Mike E.